 Here, we’ll list some other signature places.
 Let’s warn you from the beginning – this is list is not for everyone.

 If you’re feeling adventurous and don’t mind eating fried things, then you can head over to Altın Fıçı in Büyükada’s market to eat fried mussels (midye tava), grilled sheep’s intestines (kokoreç), french fries as well as a beer to go along with it.
-Click here for the location. 👉 Marked as number 1 on the map above.
+Click here for the location.
+Number 5 on the map.

 Also located inside the bazaar is the deli market (sarküteri) called Yalovalı.
 Their signature dish here is potatoes croquette.
 This specialty is an island classic.
-Click here for the location. 👉 Marked as number 2 on the map above.
+Click here for the location.
+Number 6 on the map.

 Eat some famous Büyükada ice cream.
 You can find our favorite ice cream makers in number 10.